 1. Good Income Opportunity

-As you’ll see in the interview, this is a side hustle with the potential to make real money.
+As you’ll see in the interview, this is a side hustle with the potential to make real money from home.
 It could even be a full-time income.

 Of course, how much you make will depend on a lot of factors, but as Lily points out, she’s not even trying to maximize her income and she’s doing very well.
 The potential is definitely there.